 Different levels of experience are required for data scientists and data analysts, resulting in different levels of compensation for these roles.

-Data analysts have an earning potential of between $83,750 and $142,500.
+The median annual salary of a data analyst is about $98,000, depending on location.
 Since these professionals work mainly in databases, however, they are able to increase their salaries by learning additional programming skills, such as R and Python.

 Data scientists—who typically have a graduate degree, boast advanced skills, and are often more experienced—are considered more senior than data analysts, according to Schedlbauer.
-As such, they are often better compensated for their work.
-According to RHT, data scientists earn an average annual salary between $105,750 and $180,250 per year.
+Therefore, they are often better compensated for their work.
+According to the U.S. Bureau of Labor Statistics, data scientists earn a median salary of about $108,000.

 The career trajectory for professionals in data science is positive as well, with many opportunities for advancement to senior roles such as data architect or data engineer.